minsusun/deploy-spark-cluster/README.md

-## Simple resources for various types of Spark Clusters on k8s environment
+## Simple resources for various types of Spark Clusters on docker and k8s environment